makerdao/auction-keeper/tests/manual/README.md

 ### Shell scripts

 `test-[scenario]` scripts make use of the python scripts above.
-Since the keepers automatically shut down if no block is mined in several minutes, many of these scripts perform a menial task (e.g. purchasing 0.01 Dai) every 13 seconds to simulate a "real" chain.
+Since the keepers automatically shut down if no block is mined in several minutes, these scripts generally have a loop which transacts every 13 seconds to simulate a "real" chain.

 ## Starting Keepers